-The attractive, bustling seacoast community of Portsmouth doesn't have much in the way of nightlife specifically geared to LGBT clients, but this generally liberal city of 21,000 does have a sizable gay population.
+The attractive, bustling seacoast community of Portsmouth, New Hampshire doesn't have much in the way of nightlife specifically geared to LGBT clients, but this generally liberal city of 21,000 does have a sizable gay population.

 Portsmouth is a popular getaway for New Englanders from Boston (an hour south), Portland (an hour north), or Providence (two hours away).
 This historic city lies at the northern end of the New Hampshire coastline—conveniently located just off of I-95—with its downtown hugging the shores of the scenic Piscataqua River.

 Although there are only a small number of gay-friendly bars and restaurants in the area, Portsmouth is full of a number of fascinating museums—notably the Strawbery Banke living history complex of colonial buildings—and plenty of accepting establishments for all types of clientele.

 A few bars and restaurants in the walkable, historic downtown of Portsmouth do have a bit of a gay following or are at least quite welcoming to the LGBT community.

 The most popular gay-friendly bars include the hip The Nice, a swanky bar serving sophisticated cocktails beside Dos Amigos Burritos, and Portsmouth Brewery, which crafts a fine selection of artisan beers and serves great comfort fare, too.

 The Daniel Street Tavern is also quite gay-friendly and offers visitors a laid-back atmosphere complete with a pool table, karaoke, and cheap drinks.
 It's a bit of a dive, but the crowd is always colorful and often quite diverse.

 If you're not feeling like drinking alcohol, the coffeehouse Breaking New Grounds draws a diverse crowd for coffee and baked goods throughout the day and evening—in warm weather, grab a table on the sidewalk.